A guide to pacifiers and breastfeeding

 2. Only introduce your baby to a pacifier once breastfeeding is well established, and only give it to them to help them settle and fall asleep.

-4. Whenever possible, offer your comfort and support before using their pacifier.
-Babies appreciate cuddles, warmth, rocking, singing, skin-to-skin contact, and possibly extra sucking time if you're breastfeeding.
+4. Whenever possible, offer your comfort and support before using a pacifier.
+Babies appreciate hugs, warmth, rocking, singing, skin-to-skin contact, and feeding is usually the best comfort of all for babies.
+Remember, nothing compares to your feeding and comfort, not even a soother.

-If you're breastfeeding and considering using a pacifier, it's recommended to wait until your baby's breastfeeding routine is well-established (usually around 4 to 6 weeks old).
-This is because there are some ways that a pacifier can negatively impact breastfeeding if not introduced properly.Ā Ā
+If you're breastfeeding and considering using a pacifier, it's recommended to wait until your baby's breastfeeding routine is well-established (usually around 6 weeks old).
+This is because there are some ways that a pacifier can negatively impact breastfeeding if not introduced properly.

-• Latching issues: Using a pacifier may affect the way a baby latches to the breast when feeding.Ā
+• Latching issues: Using a pacifier may affect the way a baby latches to the breast when feeding.